MinLD/MinLD/README.md

 - 🎯 **Frontend Developer**, passionate about creating beautiful and user-friendly interfaces.
 - 💡 Learning **Next.js, Tailwind CSS, TypeScript** to build high-performance web applications.
 - ⚡ Interested in **Backend Technologies** like **MySQL & MongoDB**.
+- 👨‍💻 All of my projects are available at https://github.com/MinLD
 - 🌍 Open to collaboration and learning new things.

 ---